Cradle of civilization: Mesoamerica

 The exact cause of the decline of the Olmec culture is uncertain.
 Between 400 and 350 BC, the population in the eastern half of the Olmec heartland dropped precipitously.
 This depopulation was probably the result of serious environmental changes that rendered the region unsuited for large groups of farmers, in particular changes to the riverine environment that the Olmec depended upon for agriculture, hunting and gathering, and transportation.
 These changes may have been triggered by tectonic upheavals or subsidence, or the silting up of rivers due to agricultural practices.
 Within a few hundred years of the abandonment of the last Olmec cities, successor cultures became firmly established.
 The Tres Zapotes site, on the western edge of the Olmec heartland, continued to be occupied well past 400 BC, but without the hallmarks of the Olmec culture.
 This post-Olmec culture, often labeled Epi-Olmec, has features similar to those found at Izapa, some 550 km (330 miles) to the southeast.

 The Olmecs are sometimes referred to as the mother culture of Mesoamerica, as they were the first Mesoamerican civilization and laid many of the foundations for the civilizations that followed.
 However, the causes and degree of Olmec influences on Mesoamerican cultures has been a subject of debate over many decades.
-Practices introduced by the Olmec include ritual bloodletting and the Mesoamerican ballgame; hallmarks of subsequent Mesoamerican societies such as the Maya and Aztec.
+Practices introduced by the Olmec include ritual bloodletting and the Mesoamerican ballgame, hallmarks of subsequent Mesoamerican societies such as the Maya and Aztec.
 Although the Mesoamerican writing system would fully develop later, early Olmec ceramics show representations that may be interpreted as codices.

+Cradle of Western civilization

+The Colosseum and the Acropolis, symbols of the Greco-Roman world.
+Via the Roman Empire, Greek culture spread throughout Europe.

+There is academic consensus that Ancient Greece and Ancient Rome were major historical cultures that provided a foundation for modern Western culture because of the formative role they had in politics, administration, art, literature, theatre, architecture, ethics, metaphysics, epistemology, philosophy, republicanism, law, warfare, Western Christianity, Eastern Christianity, democracy, aesthetics, engineering, and science.
+For this reason, they are known as the cradles of Western Civilization.

 Other uses

 Because the word civilization can be defined widely, the term "cradle of civilization" has also been used to describe the origin-point of a particular cultural group, or as the basis for a national mysticism or the origin myth of a nation.
 This is separate from the use of the term in the study of human prehistory and the development of complex, sedentary societies.

-The terms "cradle of western civilization" and "cradle of European civilization" have been used informally to illustrate how Ancient Greece provided a key foundation for the development of modern Western culture.
-This includes contributions to democracy, art, theatre, philosophy, and science, along with the contributions of Ancient Rome to republicanism, law, architecture, warfare and Western Christianity.
-Classical-era Greece and ancient Rome were Iron Age civilisations descended from earlier Bronze Age cultures such as the Minoans and Mycenaeans, which developed in Europe following the spread of agriculture from the Fertile Crescent thousands of years earlier.

 "Cradle of civilization" has been used in Indian nationalism (In Search of the Cradle of Civilization 1995) and Taiwanese nationalism (Taiwan;— The Cradle of Civilization 2002).